 Transferring data from your PC to your workspace using SCP and RSYNC

 The instructions on this page assume you have already setup SSH for Research cloud.
-If this is not the case, check the Research Cloud documentation site.
+If this is not the case, check the Research Cloud documentation site and see how to access your workspace with SSH.

 scp